nmclarty/nix/readme.md

 # *nix*
 ### welcome to my system configuration repo!

-Hi!, I'm new to NixOS (and its associated tools) so you probably shouldn't use this as anything like a template to be followed.
+Hi!, I'm new to NixOS (and its associated tools) so you probably shouldn't use this as anything like a template.

 However, feel free to take inspiration or give suggestions on how I could make something better!